marielleloui/PieOfTheDayFinder/README.md

 Only the information regarding *Pies of the Day* (i.e. `"isPieOfTheDay": true`) are retrieved from the APIs and displayed on the web application.

+*(When the application is loaded for the first time, it may take a while for the API data to be retrieved.)*

 ![Home View](https://github.com/marielleloui/PieOfTheDayFinder/blob/master/public/images/piefinder-home-view.png)

 ## Features